Research

 Mechanical cues coordinating cell behaviors during morphogenesis

 During embryonic development, groups of cells reorganize and build functional tissues with complex form and structure.
 In Drosophila, the coordinated actions of thousands of cells moving together rapidly narrow and elongate the embryo, doubling the length of the head-to-tail body axis.
 While much is known about the molecules required for these movements, less is understood about how cells work together (instead of against each other) to produce macroscopic changes in tissue shape and structure.
 Several lines of evidence point toward mechanical cues as key factors for coordination.
-This project employs high-resolution live confocal imaging, biophysical studies, and optogenetics to understand how mechanical cues coordinate cell movements during development.
+This project employs high-resolution live confocal or in toto light sheet imaging, biophysical studies, and optogenetics to understand how mechanical cues coordinate cell movements during development.

-Biophysics of cell rearrangements and tissue flows
+Biophysics of tissue flows and Tissue Folds

 Optogenetic control of forces In MuLTICELLULAR TISSUES